jinghuazhao/FM-pipeline/README.md

 ```
 gcta-slct.sh <input>
 ```
 At the end of the script, it also shows how the relevant information was generated.
+The use of gene list from the analysis can be fed into VEGASv2 as shown with [vegas2v2.sh](vegas2v2.sh) but more broadly software in PW-pipeline can be used.

 ## EXAMPLE